 In a statement Wednesday, Polis announced he would be directing state health officials to issue public health and standing orders that expand access to the vaccine by removing “ridiculous and costly red tape” to ensure Coloradans who wish to get vaccinated against the virus can do so.
 Among the provisions, state health officials will make sure the COVID-19 vaccine is covered under all health insurance plans.

-The announcement comes a week after the U.S. Food and Drug Administration (FDA) limited COVID-19 vaccines to seniors and those at higher risk of severe disease from the virus, while narrowing them for younger adults and children.
-The moved sowed chaos and confusion across pharmacies throughout the country, including here in Colorado.
+The announcement comes a week after the U.S. Food and Drug Administration (FDA) limited COVID-19 vaccines to seniors and those at higher risk of severe disease from the virus, while limiting them for younger adults and children.
+The move sowed chaos and confusion across pharmacies throughout the country, including here in Colorado, and forced Polis to announce over the Labor Day weekend via Reddit that he would take action to make sure Coloradans who wanted the vaccine could get it at their local pharmacy.

 “Colorado is committed to empowering individuals to make choices to protect their own health and safety, and I will not allow ridiculous and costly red tape or decisions made far away in Washington to keep Coloradans from accessing vaccines,” Polis said in a statement.
 “Starting this Friday, the COVID-19 vaccine should be available to those who choose at many local pharmacies.”